zentraholder-del/Hakai/README.md

 Hakai is a free minecraft bedrock hacked client made with love for the community.

 # How to use
+Head to the offical website which is https://hakai-seven.vercel.app and click the download button.

+Or you can download it from this github repo directly by

-Go to releases and download the latest bootsrapper and open it.
+Going to releases and download the latest bootsrapper and open it.
 Once opened you will be greeted with a autoupdater just click "Download" and let it download and open it for you.

 # Features / Modules